-Is used when only partial inspection data are obtained for reasons not described above, e.g., a towtruck took the vehicle away during the inspection.
+Used when only partial inspection data are obtained for reasons not described above, e.g., a towtruck took the vehicle away during the inspection, photos only inspection.

 Vehicle cannot be located

 Is coded when, after numerous attempts, the technician is unable to discover the location of the vehicle.
 If the location remains unknown due to refusal of any involved party, do not use this attribute.